 While similar to Supermetrics, their competitor Power My Analytics is uses a ‘Data Warehouse’ model.

-Once the data is on their server, they then feed that data into Google Data Studio.
+Once the data is on their server, they then feed that data into Google Looker Studio.
 They see this as a benefit, as it means that if one of the APIs goes down, e.g. if Facebook’s API goes down, your data is still available.
-They also claim it’s quicker as Data Studio doesn’t need to connect to the APIs.
+They also claim it’s quicker as Looker Studio doesn’t need to connect to the APIs.

 However, for me it seems more convenient to connect directly to the API, as you know you’re receiving the most up to date information and don’t need to wait for Power My Analytics to download the data into their own warehouse first.

 So I’d personally be opting for Supermetrics unless you’ve got a specific reason to go for the Data Warehouse model, or if you need a connector that they don’t offer.

 Power My Analytics does offer a few connectors that Supermetrics doesn’t, as you can see in the connector comparison table below – namely Amazon, Campaign Monitor, eBay, Quickbooks and TripAdvisor – so if you’re looking for a very specific connector then you may be in luck.